-In order to eliminate LH-cross reactivity Stevens promoted the use of the 37 amino acid C-terminal segment of hCGhCGCTP), not present in LH as a possible hCG-specific vaccine candidate [26].
+Stevens promoted the use of the 37 amino acid C-terminal segment of hCGhCGCTP), not present in LH as a possible hCG-specific vaccine candidate [26].
 Indeed, in a human phase I trial involving 37 patients with recurrent or metastatic tumours, Triozzi et al showed that synthetic hCGCTP covalently attached to diphtheria toxoid induced hCG-specific antibodies at levels between 0.1-2 g IgG per ml (1-20 nM) in a dose-dependent manner [27,28].
 The effect of the vaccine on the tumours was not evaluated although Triozzi et al noted that two patients with colorectal cancers showed tumour regression [28].
 They did not, however, assess whether this was due to the induced hCG-binding antibodies or because of their observation that the carrier and adjuvant induced strong Th1 as well as Th2 cytokine responses in all patients.
 However, we consider that the C-terminal segment is not an ideal immunological target for two reasons.
 First, it contains four 0-linked glycosylation sites, which are occupied in native hCG and its free hCGsubunit so that the carbohydrate chains could physically block or mask some of the potential B-cell epitopes in the C-terminal segment.
 Secondly, it is a highly flexible molecule with no fixed structure and is thus entropy-rich, making it a poor immunogen favoring the production of antibodies with low affinity for the hCG target.
 In another approach to overcome the poor immunogenicity of hCGCTP, Xiangbing et al. constructed a fusion protein consisting of heat shock protein (Hsp65) with ten tandem repeats of hCG109-118 and a copy of hCG109-145 peptide.
 This vaccine was able to suppress the growth of mouse hepatoma H22 cells in mice [11], but it remains to be seen whether it will be able to induce bioneutralizing responses in an outbred populations like humans with their diverse HLA haplotypes.

 We have previously reported an alternative hCG vaccine candidate consisting of hCG with a single amino residue substitution (R68E) and which has minimal LH-cross-reactivity [23,29,31].
 We showed that the entropy-rich C-terminal segment becomes electrostatically fixed through the interaction between the Glu68 residue and the lysine and arginine residues in the C-terminal segments.
 This directs the immune response towards hCG-specific epitopes, including those in the C-terminus of the -subunit, in both rabbits and mice using both conventional protein as well as DNA immunization [23, 29-31].